 In today’s business landscape, time is money.
 Companies are facing growing competition from lightning-fast startups, so teams are constantly looking at ways to improve efficiency and productivity.

 DevOps is a massive part of this.
 It enables teams to automate processes and speed up cycle times so they can get products to market faster.
-But what happens when teams get blinded by the race to the customer?
-What happens when your time to market becomes the only metric that matters?
-In short: quality suffers.
+Teams often rush through their DevOps implementation, focusing on time-to-market at the cost of quality.

 We often describe DevOps as a balancing act between speed and quality.
 Speed is great until quality starts to suffer, and quality is only worthwhile if you can reach the customer in a reasonable timeframe.
 To truly get the best of both worlds, you need to automate your software engineering, and measure and report key metrics from both the pipeline and the running system, such as MTTR, MTBF and test coverage.
 Nothing should be manual.